-A fixed-term contract includes a beginning and end date.
+This is a contract that states when the tenancy begins, and when it will end.
 Often students will rent on a 12-month fixed-term contract.
-If you leave before the end date, you are likely to be liable to pay the rent until the end of the contract, unless there is a break clause in the agreement or the landlord agrees to let you out of the contract early.
-Landlords will usually only release you if you find a replacement tenant.
+This also means that if you leave the tenancy before the end date, you are likely to be liable to pay the rent until the end of the contract, or find a replacement tenant.

-If you and your housemates all sign the same contract with the landlord then you have a joint contract.
-This means that you are ‘jointly and severally liable’ for any money owed under the contract.
-So, you may be asked to pay another joint tenant’s rent if they leave the contract early.
+If you and your housemates all same the same contract you are ‘jointly and severally liable’ for money owed – for example if someone leaves the contract early - or damage caused.

 A deposit is a returnable sum payable to the owner/agent.
 It is normally held against any end-of-tenancy rent arrears, willful damage and any essential cleaning.

 A document detailing to prospective tenants the energy performance of the building potentially being rented.

 The legal process of a landlord removing a tenant from their property, and can only happen through proper court procedures.
 Without court approval it is illegal to evict a tenant.
 A landlord also cannot evict a tenant if they have not protected the tenant’s deposit (where applicable).

 A house which is occupied by three of more unrelated persons, who do not form a single household.
 If the house is occupied by more than 5 people, living on 3 or more floors, forming two or more households, then this property is legally required to have an HMO license.

 In some local authorities, other types of HMO may also need license or planning permission, if the local authority have additional licensing requirements.